Czech Republic Solar Energy Strategy: A Shift Toward Sustainability

 Czech Republic Solar Energy Growth Led by Photovoltaics

 The Ministry of Industry and Trade also offers subsidies for larger photovoltaic systems, with allocations of CZK 3 billion and CZK 1 billion in the first and second quarters of 2023, respectively.
-This support has led to the installation of 47,000 new photovoltaic systems with a total capacity of 654 MW during the first six months of the year.
+This support has fueled the installation of 47,000 new photovoltaic systems with a total capacity of 654 MW during the first six months of the year.
 For more insights into the Czech solar industry’s progress, visit the Czech Republic Solar News Archives.

 Long-Term Impact of Czech Republic Solar Energy Legislation